dgtlpsyche/PlexDVRPostProcess/ReadMe.txt

 --Installing--
 Built using Fedora 28 Server

-Directorys required for running the script
+Directories required for running the script

 The script in currently being run from /var/lib/plexmediaserver/Scripts.
 To use the file as written please create the Scripts folder in the plexmediaserver folder and then edit the file and change the below three entries to path in your environment.